 \textbf{Case 2:} Next we extend the results to the more general case of $d$ and $\alpha$.
-The proof is further divided into two steps.
-The first step is similar to Case 1.
-We study the operator $P$ in Fourier domain, show that it is a linear operator $M$ and find the associated kernel $\mathcal{K}_M$.
-However, the operator $M$ is not necessarily Markov in this general setting and hence can not be directly used to derive the stated upper bounds.
-Therefore, we introduce a second step, by converting the operator $M$ into another operator $\tilde{M}$, which will be used in the analysis.\\
+The proof is divided into two steps.
+In the first step, analogous to Case 1, we study the operator $P$ in the Fourier domain, showing that it corresponds to a linear operator $M$ and identifying the associated kernel $\mathcal{K}_M$.
+However, in this general setting, $M$ is not necessarily a Markov operator and therefore cannot be directly used to derive the stated upper bounds.
+In the second step we address this issue by constructing a modified operator $\tilde{M}$, which is then employed in the analysis.\\